+Storm sewers shall be located in public street right of way's or in a storm sewer easement adjoining and parallel to a street right of way.
+If reinforced concrete pipe is to be used for the storm sewer, the location of the storm sewer may be installed in the roadway with a five foot (5') offset from the centerline of the roadway.
+The location of a storm sewer shall not be within side lot easements that prohibit future maintenance access, unless approved by the Public Works Department.
+Closed conduit systems may be installed within adequately sized drainage easements or drainage fee strips.
 Storm sewers shall be located with a five-foot (5') offset from the centerline of the roadway or within a divided median, or in a storm sewer easement adjoining and parallel to a street right-of-way.
-For storm seers located under pavement, reinforced concrete pipe is to be used.
-The location of a storm sewer shall not be within side lot easements that prohibit future maintenance access, unless approved by the Engineering Department.
+For storm sever shall not be within side lot easements that prohibit future maintenance access, unless approved by the Engineering Department.
 Closed conduit systems may be installed within adequately sized drainage right-of-way, easements or drainage fee strips.